LethalCompanyModding/Thunderstore/Thunderstore-Guidelines.md

 - Links to hate groups or extremist websites (ex: The Ku Klux Klan's site)
 - Links to an author's social media that contains _any_ of the prohibited content outlined above
-- Links to communities where _any_ of the prohibited content is allowed or encouraged (ex: unmoderated Discord servers)
+- Links to communities where _any_ of the prohibited content is allowed or encouraged (ex: un-moderated Discord servers)
 - Package descriptions or titles that contain _any_ of the prohibited content

 ### Footnotes